Daughter of Putin ally killed in blast, Russian authorities investigating

 U.S. officials hit Dugin with sanctions in March for his support of Russia’s invasion of Ukraine, while Dugina was sanctioned for her work at a media outlet that the U.S. has said spreads disinformation.

-Dugina appeared on Russian nationalist network Tsargrad as a radio commentator and news anchor.
+Dugina appeared on the Russian nationalist network Tsargrad as a radio commentator and news anchor.

 British officials imposed sanctions on Dugina last month, calling her a prominent “contributor of disinformation in relation to Ukraine and the Russian invasion of Ukraine on various online platforms,” The New York Times noted.